Adaptive-Bias/fse21_paper270/README.md

 * Launch Jupyter and navigate to the the cloned repository.
 * Edit and run our workbooks in the folder in the folder `fse21_paper270/workbooks`.
 * Find the data for `Empirical.ipynb` in `fse21_paper270/data/fuzzingdata.csv`.
+* If you have problems running the Jupyter notebooks, you can refer to our copies on Kaggle (see below).

 Please refer to **INSTALL.md** and **REQUIREMENTS.md** for more details on how to run workbooks locally.